mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 On benefit of this approach is that if two implementations expose the same API, it possible to replace one by the other without changing anything in the upper layers.
-In pratice, the API with the upper layer is not the only API that is exposed by a protocol implementation.
+In practice, the API with the upper layer is not the only API that is exposed by a protocol implementation.
 For management and configuration purposes, many protocol implementations also expose a set of configuration variables that can be accessed and for some of